temanuel1/sport-suggest-mcp/README.md

 We don't build rigid recommendation algorithms.
 Instead:

-1. **We provide rich data** - scores, player stats, pace metrics, team records
+1. **We provide rich data** - scores, player stats, pace metrics, team records, **current rosters**
 2. **Claude analyzes conversationally** - "This game is close AND has a high pace AND features star performers"
 3. **Recommendations feel natural** - like talking to a knowledgeable friend, not querying a database

+### Always Use Fresh Data

+Sports rosters change constantly.
+Rather than relying on Claude's training data:

+- **Automatic roster checking** - Claude queries current rosters when discussing players
+- **Trade-proof recommendations** - Always accurate even after major roster moves
+- **No manual updates needed** - Roster data is fetched live from ESPN's API

 ### Data-Driven But Not Prescriptive